cloudify-cosmo/getcloudify.org/source/guide/3.2/reference-openstack-manager.md

   - It sets the *provider context*, which will be used by the Openstack plugin when installing applications at later stages.
   - It creates a file on the Cloudify manager server, which holds the configuration settings for connecting with Openstack.
 This file will be used by the Openstack plugin when installing applications at later stages.
-  - It creates a file on the Cloudify manager server, which holds the configuration settings for connecting with Openstack.
-This file will be used by the Openstack plugin when installing applications at later stages.